fahaddahmed/ScholarSoup/README.md

-# 🏆 Scholarship Web Scraper
+# ScholarSoup

-Welcome to the **Scholarship Web Scraper**, a Flask-based application designed to dynamically aggregate and present scholarship opportunities from various sources.
-This tool aims to make scholarship information more accessible and easier to manage for students everywhere.
+Welcome to **ScholarSoup**, a Flask based application designed to present scholarship opportunities from various sources.
+I built this tool with the aim to make scholarship information more accessible and easier to manage for students everywhere.

 ## 🎯 Motivation